AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 What you'll end oup with is a way for other to code review the changes and see the full scope of what will be affected.
 When you merge the branch into `Dev`, the pull request will be closed automatically.
 If you named your PR properly, Waffle will have moved the ticket statuses for you.

+>Tip: When you send a PR to `Dev`, Team City will start building it for you automagically.

 ##Cherry-picking

 Git doesn't use integers as revisions, rather it uses a SHA1 hash.
 If you'd like to get a single commit from another branch and drop it onto another branch, you can perform a `cherry-pick`.
 You will need to run the following command: